SLSkrzypinski/TESS_diagnosis/README.md

 # TESS_diagnosis

 ## Aims
-Find Target Pixel Files and Lightcurves from TESS given a TIC list.
+Find Target Pixel Files and Lightcurves from TESS given a TIC number.
 Implement GLS to find rotational periods.
-Output a PDF summary with obtained period and 4 figures:
+Output a PDF summary with the obtained period and 4 figures:
   1. TPF with TESS apperture mask
   2. Lightcurve
   3. Periodogram